Fusion1013/AvasarVault/Cosmology/Transitive Planes/Plane of Dreams.md

 The Plane of Dreams does still mimic all the other planes, depending on how close they are at any given location, though the Mortal Plane and [[The Dark Beyond]] have a much stronger influence.
 # Source of Magic
 The Plane of Dreams is the source of most illusion magic, and is what most wizards draw upon to shape reality to their illusory dreams.
+Its closeness to the [[Material Plane]] makes it especially easy to draw upon, and is therefor one of the more common forms of magic.
-# Connection with Death
+# Connection with Other Planes
-It is common that arcane practitioners use the Plane of Dreams to communicate with or even travel to [[The Dark Beyond]], due to the strong connection between the two.
-The Plane of Dreams is what newly dead souls need to traverse to reach the afterlife.
+It is common that arcane practitioners use the Plane of Dreams to communicate with or even travel to other planes, due to its transitive nature.
+Due to its connection to the [[Material Plane]], arcane scholars operating out of the [[Material Plane]] are likely to use the [[Plane of Dreams]] during their planar excursions.
+Scholars from other planes have been recorded using other, lesser known transitive planes for their exploits, though this is less common.
+One of the comforts of using the [[Plane of Dreams]] is that it touches all Inner Planes, allowing travel to all of them using one known step.

+In order to reach other Inner Planes from the [[Plane of Dreams]] reliably, some sort of focus attuned to the target plane is needed.
+This focus acts as a compass, guiding the arcane user towards the plane.

+Its strong connection to [[The Dark Beyond]] makes it even more favourable to use if attempting to reach the plane.
+The [[Plane of Dreams]] is also what newly dead souls need to traverse to reach the afterlife.

 It is possible to, purposely or accidentally, enter the Plane of Death through deep meditation or sleep.
+Most of the time this manifests as especially vivid dreams, and are of no harm to the dreamer.
+However, in certain circumstances, people have been recorded slipping into the [[Plane of Dreams]] and never waking up.
+What happened to them in there to cause them to not wake up is unknown.

 [[Planes Overview]]